Homily Packs

 THE EUCHARIST IS LIVING BREAD

-On this feastday of his most blessed Body, Jesus speaks to us of the Kingdom of God, heals those in need of his care, and offers his divine bread to all of us who are gathered together for this Eucharistic celebration.
-Dear brothers and sisters, let us prepare ourselves to relive the experience of those men who knew how to forget their tiredness, hunger and sickness when they were together with the Lord.
+In this feast of his most holy body, Jesus speaks to us of the Kingdom of God, heals those who need his care and offers divine bread to all of us who are gathered today in this Eucharist.
+Dear brothers: Let us prepare ourselves to live the experience of those men who knew how to forget tiredness, hunger and sickness when they were with the Master.

-1. It was evening and they were tired; the disciples suggest that Jesus send them to the towns for them to eat, but He has other plans -- let them stay with Him.
-If they have come from such a great distance, if they have sacrificed everything to be nourished by his Word, if they need the miracle of his curing, how could they be sent away empty-handed?
-Jesus is going to give them bread that will satisfy the hunger of their body and soul.
-The same Eucharistic bread we will receive in Communion, Jesus himself, in body, soul and divinity.
+1. It was evening and they were tired, the disciples suggest sending them to the villages to eat, but the Lord has other plans: that they stay with Him.
+If they have come from so far away, if they have sacrificed everything to feed on his word, if they need the miracle of his healing, how could he send them away empty-handed?
+Jesus is going to give them bread that satisfies the hunger of both body and soul.
+The same Eucharistic bread that we will receive in communion, Jesus himself, in body, soul and divinity.
 Let us renew our faith in the real presence of Christ in the Eucharist.

-2. Jesus is not going to handle this on his own; he wants us to play an active role in the miracle.
-That is why he takes notice of the boy who has five loaves and two fish.
-Jesus needs us to bring the little we have, and he will multiply it fully.
-How often do we ask God to listen to our needs, but we don't do our part by living our Christian commitments!
-Even more so, how often do we want the miracles of God, while forgetting about the God of miracles!
+2. Jesus is not going to do things alone; he wants us to be the protagonists of the miracle.
+That is why he takes into account the boy who carries five loaves and two fish.
+Jesus needs us to contribute the little we have and he will multiply it to satisfaction.
+How many times do we ask God to attend to our needs, but we do not collaborate with our Christian commitment!
+And even more, how many times do we want God's miracles and forget the God of miracles!

-3. Those five thousand men ate until they were full, and there were twelve baskets still left over, but not everyone saw the significance of spiritual bread in those physical loaves.
-They got caught up in the gift and forgot about the giver; they did not realize that the giver was even better than the gift, or rather that the real gift was the giver himself.
-Saint Augustine writes: "You are looking for me for the flesh, but not for the spirit...
-You are looking for me for another reason -- look for Me for my own sake!"
+3. Those five thousand men ate until they were satisfied and twelve baskets were still left over, but not all perceived in those material loaves the sign of spiritual bread.
+They kept the gift and forgot the giver; they did not discover that the giver was even better than the gift or, rather, that the true gift was the giver himself.
+Saint Augustine comments: "You seek me for the flesh and not for the spirit...
+You seek me for something different.
+Seek me for myself!"

-To live the Eucharistic mystery, which is the summary of our spiritual and temporal life, we need to be mature in our faith.
-The Jews of that time were not; rather they were only looking for material things, looking only for bread from the oven.
-May the daily concern of finding bread for our children not make us forget about Sunday Mass where we receive Jesus, the living bread come down from Heaven.
-He is bread, He is light, He is the shepherd.
-"The one who eats this bread will live forever," says the Lord.
+To live the Eucharistic mystery, synthesis of our spiritual and temporal life, we need to be mature in faith; and the Jews were not, they sought only material things, they sought only bread from the oven.
+May the concern of seeking daily bread for our children not make us forget the Sunday Mass where we receive Jesus, the living bread that came down from heaven.
+He is the bread, He is the light, He is the shepherd.
+"Whoever eats this bread will live forever" says the Lord.

 At ePriest, we are dedicated to supporting Catholic priests as they serve their people and build up the Church.